-How to Set Up Do Not Disturb & Focus Mode on iPhone and Android (2026)
+How to Set Up Do Not Disturb on iPhone & Android: Schedule, Allowlist & Focus Modes

 Your phone buzzes.
 You glance at it.
 It's a promotional email from a store you bought socks from three years ago.
 But now you're already holding your phone, and your thumb has already opened Instagram, and 15 minutes have evaporated.